 Will it enable shorter journeys, improve modal choice and integration of transport modes to encourage or facilitate the use of modes such as walking, cycling and public transport?
 0 Total score of 13.
-Reduce the need to travel and promote Sub-indicator: Distance to bus stop / rail station + 405m ACF from the centre of the site to nearest bus stop (Citi 5). more sustainable transport choices.
-Sub-indicator: Frequency of Public Transport - Citi 5 has an hourly service.
-Transport Sub-indicator: Typical Public Transport Journey Time to Cambridge City Centre or Market Town 0 Citi 5 Bus service takes 41 minutes from Willingham to Cambridge.
-Citi 5 Bus service takes 38 minutes from Willingham to St. Ives.
-Sub-indicator: Distance for cycling to City Centre or Market Town + 9.46km ACF from the centre of the site to St. Ives Market.
+Reduce the need to travel and promote Sub-indicator: Distance to bus stop / rail station 0 762m ACF from the centre of the site to the nearest bus stop (196 service).
+457m ACF from the centre of the site to the nearest bus stop (9 service). more sustainable transport choices.
+Sub-indicator: Frequency of Public Transport - 196 service - less than hourly.
+9 service - Hourly service.
+Transport Sub-indicator: Typical Public Transport Journey Time to Cambridge City Centre or Market Town + 196 service - 44 Minutes from Waterbeach to Cambridge.
+9 service - 25 Minutes from Waterbeach to Cambridge.
+Sub-indicator: Distance for cycling to City Centre or Market Town + 9.20km ACF from the centre of the site to Cambridge Market.
 Secure appropriate investment and development in transport infrastructure, and ensure the safety of the transport network.
-Will it provide safe access to the highway network, where there is available capacity? /- Insufficient capacity or access constraints that cannot be adequately mitigated.
-The Highways Agency comment that this site is in an area heavily reliant on the A14 for strategic access.
-It is difficult to see more than a small proportion of these sites being deliverable prior to major improvements to the A14, and even this could require substantial mitigation measures.
-Will it make the transport network safer for and promote use of non-motorised modes? + The Highway Authority will require new development to provide or contribute to the provision of infrastructure to encourage more sustainable transport links both on and off site.
-Provision or contribution from this site would result in minor improvement to public transport, walking or cycling facilities.
+Will it provide safe access to the highway network, where there is available capacity?
+0 No capacity constraints identified, safe access can be achieved.
+On the whole, the in-fill sites are less likely to present an unacceptable pressure on the A14 given the majority of travel demand will be focused on Cambridge and credible alternatives to car travel could be available.
+Will it make the transport network safer for and promote use of non-motorised modes?
+0 No impact.

-Site No. Site 205

-Address Land north-west of 11 Cambridge Road, Great Shelford

-Location Great Shelford & Stapleford

-Category of site Rural Centre
+Site No. Site 207 Address Land east of Hinton Way, north of Mingle Lane, Great Shelford Location Great Shelford & Stapleford Category of site Rural Centre

-Site area 1.41